 Examples of antioxidants include vitamins, such as A, C, and E.

 How can antioxidants benefit our health?
 Find out here.

 Cancer prevention and treatment

-Some research has found that wheatgrass can kill or slow the growth of certain infections.
-This can be especially helpful in the treatment of infections that are resistant to antibiotics, or in people who are allergic to specific antibiotics.
+Some 2015 research found that wheatgrass can kill or slow the growth of certain infections.
+This can be especially helpful in treating antibiotic resistant infections, or people who are allergic to specific antibiotics.

 Treating gastrointestinal distress